21cmfast/21cmFAST/docs/installation.rst

 Installation Instructions
 -------------------------

+After following the above instructions, you are ready to install ``21cmFAST``.
 How you install ``21cmFAST`` depends on whether you are a user or a developer, and which tool you'd like to use to install it.